kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

     //   An active responder should currently interact with the eviction process by updating
     //   .status.responders, where .name is the active responder name.
 ResponderStatus fields
     //   should be periodically updated to indicate the progress or completion of the eviction process.
-    //   If .status.responders[].heartbeatTime field is not updated within 20 minutes, the eviction
+    //   If .status.responders[].heartbeatTime field is not updated within the heartbeat deadline defined
-    //   request is passed over to the next responder.
+    //   by the Eviction API (currently 20 minutes), the eviction is passed over to the next responder
+    //	 with a lower priority.
 Only one responder can be active at a time.
     // - Interrupted means that the responder has failed to start or failed to update
     //   heartbeatTime in ResponderStatus in a timely manner.
     // - Canceled means that the responder has been canceled.
 In other words, there	is no
     //   EvictionRequest with the same target and Eviction intent in .spec.intent.
     // - Completed means that the responder has successfully completed and set completionTime
     //   in ResponderStatus.
     //
     // Please refer to the ResponderStatus in .status.responders for more details on each responder.
     // +required
     // +k8s:required
-    State ResponderStateType `json:"state" protobuf:"bytes,2,opt,name=state,casttype=ResponderStateType"`
+    State ResponderStateType `json:"state" protobuf:"bytes,3,opt,name=state,casttype=ResponderStateType"`
 }

 // ResponderStateType specifies a state that is assigned by the evictionrequest-controller.
+// +enum
 // +k8s:enum
 type ResponderStateType string